Ado (singer): Musical styles

 Ado's discography spans J-pop, rock, dance and electronic genres.
 The First Times reported her being able to "sing a wide range of genres, from rock, electronic, ballads and hip-hop".
 Described as an utaite artist, Ado's debut album, Kyōgen, primarily has been described by journalists as a J-pop and rock record with "electro numbers".
 Kylie Northover of The Sydney Morning Herald detailed Ado's debut single "Usseewa" as a "punk-influenced song".
 Northover noted that "Part of Ado's appeal is that she traverses the musical gamut from punk vitriol to softly sung balladry – sometimes in one song."
 On her soundtrack album Uta's Songs: One Piece Film Red, Ado explored synth-pop sounds with "New Genesis", while on "Fleeting Lullaby", she explored rapping.

 Personal life

-Having not shared any personal information of herself, little is known about Ado.
+Little factual knowledge is available about Ado's personal life.
 In a 2024 interview with The Guardian, Ado explained her decision to not show her face is tied with the Vocaloid scene and for more focus on her artistry.